About the Theme

 Support and Feature Requests

-You can ask us a question or report a bug by email: firstname.lastname@example.org.
+You can ask us a question or report a bug on the official support forum.
 We generally aim to respond to all requests and messages within 5 business days, yet would appreciate your patience taking into account the fact that the theme is a free and open-source item.
+For Expansion Pack support, please refer to our contact page.

-Moreover, if you have suggestions or ideas on how Bento or out support could become better, please do not hesitate to get in touch – we appreciate your feedback!
+Moreover, if you have suggestions or ideas on how Bento or our support could become better, please do not hesitate to get in touch – we appreciate your feedback!

 Please follow these steps to install Bento: